David Odogu

-David Uyoyo Odogu (born 3 June 2006) is a German professional footballer who plays as a centre-back for club AC Milan.
+David Uyoyo Odogu (born 3 June 2006) is a German professional footballer who plays as a centre-back for club Toulouse, on loan from club AC Milan.
 He is a German youth international.

 Club career

 VfL Wolfsburg

-Born in Berlin, Odogu played for the youth academy of Steglitzer SC Südwest, before spending a season with the Union Berlin youth academy.
+Born in Berlin, Odogu played for the youth academies of Steglitzer SC Südwest and Hertha Zehlendorf, before spending a season with the youth academy of Union Berlin.
 He moved to Bundesliga club VfL Wolfsburg in 2020, initially joining the youth academy.
 In December 2022, he signed a new contract with VfL Wolfsburg.
 In January 2023, he attended mid-season training camp with the VfL Wolfsburg first-team squad.
 Odogu finished runner-up with VfL Wolfsburg under-17 in the U17 Nachwuchsliga at the end of the 2022–23 season.

 AC Milan

 On 1 September 2025, he moved to Italy and joined Serie A club AC Milan, permanently for an estimated €10 million transfer fee ahead of the 2025–26 season.

 On 23 September, Odogu made his debut for the club in a 3–0 Coppa Italia home victory over Lecce, substituting Strahinja Pavlović.
 One day later, he debuted for AC Milan's reserve team Milan Futuro on 24 September, starting in a goalless draw Serie D Group B away match against Casatese Merate.
+On 28 December, he made his league debut with AC Milan substituting Fikayo Tomori during the second half of a 3-0 win over Hellas Verona.

+Loan to Toulouse

+On 18 August 2026, Odogu joined French club Toulouse, on loan for the 2026–27 season.